Dollar slips vs. euro after ECB's Draghi remarks on stimulus program

 Draghi's comments surprised traders even after ECB Governing Council member Bostjan Jazbec said beforehand that it was too early for the bank to discuss changing policy and in particular prolonging the program of asset-buying.

-The dollar continued to strengthen against emerging market currencies and hit an all-time high against the Brazilian real of 4.12 reals.
+The dollar continued to strengthen against emerging market currencies and hit an all-time high against the Brazilian real of 4.12 reals BRL=.

 The Fed's policy statement and Yellen's references on Sept.
 17 to worries about the global economy have reignited pressure on emerging markets currencies, said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.

-The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.05 percent at 96.231.
+The dollar index, which measures the greenback against a basket of six major currencies, was last down 0.05 percent at 96.231 .DXY.
 That was off an earlier two-and-a-half week high of 96.548.

-On Wall Street, the benchmark S&P 500 stock index was last down 0.25 percent.
+On Wall Street, the benchmark S&P 500 .SPX stock index was last down 0.25 percent.

 (Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by Grant McCool, Toni Reinhold)